 Standards Committee YES votes shall be without Comment.
 NO votes shall state exactly what process was violated and/or which Registered Disclosure Document Criteria were not met.
 Technical Comments shall be forbidden.

 If the Standards Committee Ballot fails, Comments shall be Resolved by Consensus of the Standards Committee.
-If it is found that Technology Committee process was violated, the document shall be returned to the Technology Committee Chair for resolution and reBallot.
+If it is found that Technology Committee process was violated, the document shall be returned to the Technology Committee Chair for resolution and re-Ballot.
 If the Standards Committee Comments are Resolved by Consensus of the Standards

 Committee and the Ballot passes, then the Registered Disclosure Document shall proceed to publication.